 - Roll it until flatten.
 Spread the mochi on top.
 Put the red bean paste on top of the mochi.
 Roll the dough into a ball shape and seal it well.

-- Cover the dough with damp towel and let it rise for one hour.
+- Cover the dough with a damp towel and let it rise for one hour.

 - Preheat the oven to 180ºC/356°F.

-- Put the bread on a baking pan (with parchment paper).
+- Transfer the bread to a baking pan (with parchment paper).